jaspermayone-archive/discord-bot/CONTRIBUTING.md

 ## Troubleshooting Heptagram

 Heptagram is still in active development - bugs and issues are expected.
 If your experience a bug or issues you could not fix, do not hesitate to open a new [GitHub issue](https://github.com/Heptagram-Bot/Heptagram/issues/new).

-### Heptagram crashes when trying to clear messages.

-This happens when Heptagram doesn't have the correct administrative permissions to delete messages, a good fix for this is to make a role with those permissions and assign that role to Heptagram, or give the permissions to Heptagram directly.